 Farro Salad with Feta and Arugula

-The best grain salad!
-Made with feta cheese and arugula, this farro salad recipe is hearty, healthy, delicious, and nutritious.
+Made with creamy feta cheese, arugula, fresh herbs, and chopped almonds, this farro salad is hearty, healthy, delicious, and nutritious.

 - Prep Time: 10 minutes